 Let Them Know: Why and How to Share Your HIV Story was developed in response to a long-standing gap in how HIV disclosure is supported in Australia and globally.

 The series grew out of peer-led HIV disclosure workshops that began during COVID-19, a period of heightened isolation and uncertainty.
 Shot in domestic, intimate, and everyday settings, the images foreground moments of closeness, trust, and vulnerability rather than spectacle or disclosure as an event.
 The people pictured come from diverse cultural backgrounds and life experiences, reflecting the multicultural reality of people living with HIV in Australia today.
 Each image is paired with a verbatim quote drawn from the participant’s own story.
-These fragments do not attempt to explain a life in full.
-Instead, they function as partial disclosures, gestures that invite curiosity, recognition, and care.
+The works presented here form part of a national poster campaign distributed through clinics and community organisations across Australia.

 Living Positive Victoria is a not for profit, community-based organisation representing all people living with HIV in Victoria since 1988 and is committed to the advancement of human rights and wellbeing of all people living with HIV.
+In response to the HIV/AIDS epidemic in the 1980s, Living Positive Victoria was created as a safe place to provide support and advocate those living with virus.

 Exhibition donations will directly support people living with HIV, as well as fund programs to help them connect with the community.
 The community sector lost 25-30% of its funding because of Victoria’s “COVID overspend”.